scala/scala3/tests/bench/transactional/results.md

 second-best test runs of each series with each other.

 In the megamorphic benchmark, it's the other way round.
-Specializing only megamorphic callsites leads to a performance improvement of about 36% compared to no specialization.
+Specializing only megamorphic call-sites leads to a performance improvement of about 36% compared to no specialization.
 Specializing everything leads to another 37% improvement (85% total compared to no specialization).

-I think we need larger benchmarks to decide whether we should specicialize monomorphic call-targets or not.
+I think we need larger benchmarks to decide whether we should specialize monomorphic call-targets or not.

 ### Comparing with the Reader Monad